Lemon Ricotta Pancakes

 - Cook pancakes.
-Heat a large skillet or griddle.
+Heat a large non-stick skillet or griddle.
 Once hot, scoop out about 1/4 cup of pancake batter for each pancake.
-After about 3 minutes and when bubbles begin to form on the surface and the edges of the pancakes look set, flip and cook the other side until cooked through, 2 to 3 minutes.
+After about 3 minutes and when bubbles begin to form on the surface and the edges of the pancakes look set, flip and cook the other side until cooked through and golden brown, 2 to 3 minutes.

 - Serve and enjoy.
 Top pancakes with any favorites.
 We love maple syrup and fresh blueberries on these lemony pancakes!

 These are everything you want in a pancake.
-They’re soft and so fluffy… each mouthful melts in your mouth… you’ll be reaching for more than one.
+They’re soft and so fluffy… each bite melts in your mouth… you’ll be reaching for more than one.
 Stack.
 Possibly. 😉

 lemon poppy seed pancakes